Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Sending invoices to tenants

 Once created, invoices can be sent to tenants through various digital channels.
 The most common methods include email or a dedicated tenant portal within your property management software.
-A tenant portal allows tenants to view current and past invoices, make payments, and access their payment history.
+A tenant portal allows tenants to view current and past invoices, pay invoices with ACH, and access their payment history.
+Tenants receive the invoice and send ACH payment online through a secure portal.

 Digital delivery is fast, convenient, and provides a clear record of when the invoice was sent.
 This eliminates the delays and uncertainties associated with postal mail.
 Many systems also send automated reminders, further promoting on-time payments.